-Pick up the audio version of the book the New York Times Book Review called “a lively journey…that takes an antic delight in the triumphal adaptations and terrifying near misses of human evolution,” the The New Yorker called “engaging … and fascinating,” and Kirkus Reviews said was “engrossing.”
+Pick up the audio version of Last Ape Standing, the book the New York Times Book Review called “a lively journey…that takes an antic delight in the triumphal adaptations and terrifying near misses of human evolution,” the The New Yorker called “engaging … and fascinating,” and Kirkus Reviews said was “engrossing.”

 Naked in public: check.
 Being chased: check.
 Falling: check.
 We’re all so different – yet we share certain “dream themes.”